top of page

 WALK and EXPLORE

-2605 Walks Woolwich.jpg
+2605 Walks Coogee Bondijpg.jpg

 Contact: James Loxton 0412 559 395

-Our next walk will be held on Thursday 7th May.
+Our next walk will be held on Thursday 4th June.

-Please let James know if you intend to join the walk.
+See full details in the May WRAP, and please let James know if you intend to join the walk.

 FISH ‘N CHIPS